The CPL examination (for both Aeroplane and Helicopter) is a 7 subject-part examination, that is delivered by PEXO.

 Requirement for a full CPL pass credit

 To be awarded a full CPL exam credit, the candidate shall pass the 7 subject-parts of the CPL examination within one ‘window’ (the prescribed period of time permitted).
-Once all subject-parts have been passed within one window, a CPL theory credit is awarded to the candidate for that category, CPL(A) or CPL(H), which once awarded, is perpetually valid.
-If a candidate passes some, but not all subject-parts within a window, then they must pass (or re-pass) additional subject-parts until all subject-parts are passed within one window to achieve a full CPL theory credit.
+Once all subject-parts have been passed within one window, a CPL theory credit is awarded to the candidate for that category, CPL(A) or CPL(H), which once awarded, is valid perpetually.
+If a candidate passes some, but not all subject-parts within a window (see Re-training period and window), then they must pass (or re-pass) additional subject-parts until all subject-parts are passed within one window to achieve a full CPL theory credit.

 No carry-over of incomplete exams